What is a trade war and why should I worry?

 Why is Trump doing this?

-The president put tariffs on $60bn worth of Chinese goods, in part because of alleged Chinese theft of intellectual property - which means design and product ideas.
+The president has imposed 25% tariffs on $50bn worth of Chinese goods, accusing Beijing of stealing intellectual property - which means design and product ideas.

-The White House said it has a list of more than 1,000 products that could be targeted by tariffs of 25%.

-Companies will get a chance to comment before they are put into effect.

-Mr Trump wants to cut the trade deficit with China - a country he has accused of unfair trade practices since before he become president.
+Mr Trump also wants to cut the trade deficit with China - a country he has accused of unfair trade practices since before he became president.

 Mr Trump made a big point on the campaign trail about cutting the country's trade deficits.